How to cook halloumi perfectly

 What is halloumi?

-Halloumi is a Cypriot cheese made from sheep’s, goat’s, and / or cow’s milks.
-It’s quite unusual as far as cheese goes, because you can fry it up and it won’t melt away into oblivion like a lot of other cheeses would – it keeps its shape, and softens up just enough to become nice and gooey in the middle.
-It’s understandably used a lot in Cypriot cuisine (as well as Greek, Turkish, etc.), but I personally think it’s great to use in all sorts of contexts – even in a humble sandwich.
+Halloumi (or haloumi) is a Cypriot cheese made from sheep’s, goat’s, and / or cow’s milks.
+It’s pretty unusual as far as cheese goes, because you can fry it up and it won’t melt away into oblivion like a lot of other cheeses would – it keeps its shape, and softens up just enough to become nice and squidgy in the middle.

-In the UK, halloumi is available in pretty much all supermarkets.
+In the UK, halloumi is easy to find in pretty much all supermarkets.
 It’s often rolled in dried herbs (usually mint) before being sold – which explains the little black dots you can see on the halloumi in my photos!